 You will likely incur medical expenses, lost income, out-of-pocket costs, and suffer both physically and emotionally.

 If someone else’s negligence caused your concussion, you have the right to recover financial damages for your injury.
-For example, if you suffer a concussion after a slip and fall on someone else’s property or in a car accident with a drunk driver, you should talk to an experienced Kentucky brain injury lawyer about your possible recovery.
+For example, if you suffer a concussion after a slip and fall on someone else’s property or in a car accident with a drunk driver, you should talk to an experienced Kentucky concussion lawyer about your possible recovery.

 Your Concussion Recovery Checklist